kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 The Facebook page and in correspondence calls the church Mount Calvary Missionary Baptist Church, and in some correspondence its a corporation.

 The CIA called added the “Missionary” because of the missions that Micah has told them he runs for the Creator.

+# Warning

+The Servants of the Creator recommend that no one visit the church or church property until we announce that we have taken control of it.
+Furthermore, we recommend individuals do not view anything from the church on Facebook as views may be tracked and reported to the CIA.